LaszloLajosT/American_Football_Scores_App/README.md

 * Finding views by their ID

 ## Build Your Project
 To complete this project, you will need to build a Score Keeper app.
-You can either start from scratch, or customize the Court Counter app you made as part of Practice set 2.

 In either case, you will need to select a sport or game to track.
 Importantly, you'll need to select a sport with either multiple ways to score points or multiple metrics to track.
 If you have trouble choosing, here are some suggestions: